postgrad-nate/postgrad-nate/README.md

-👋 Hi, I’m @postgrad-nate, a microbiologist undertaking a BBSRC funded Chemistry PhD.
+👋 Hi, I’m @postgrad-nate, a microbiologist undertaking a BBSRC funded Chemistry PhD at Imperial College London.

 🧪 🧫 🔬 My work involves:
 - Bioinformatics (to discover peptide-forming enzymes of interest)